-Supply chain leaders must adjust their inventory management strategies, balancing the Lean efficiencies of Just-in-Time with the higher inventory levels of Just-in-Case.
+Supply chain leaders must balance efficiency and cost, with inventory management strategies that incorporate the Lean efficiencies of Just-in-Time with the higher inventory levels of Just-in-Case.

 Supply chain best practices have trended toward Lean inventory and production models for decades.
 The basis of modern Lean practices began with the development of the Toyota Production System in the mid-20th century, with one of the premier concepts of this model being a practice called “Just-in-Time.”

 In a Just-in-Time production model, all parts and components used to produce a finished good arrive “just in time” for use on the assembly line.

 Under Just-in-Time, manufacturers reduced costs associated with held inventory.
 This practice spread to retailers and distributors, who implemented Just-in-Time inventory management based on sales projections and forecasts to ensure finished goods would only sit briefly in warehouses.

 Over the past decade, Just-in-Time capabilities have been streamlined further thanks to advances in technologies like artificial intelligence and machine learning until every link in the supply chain learned how to carry as little inventory as possible.
 Then, a pandemic took the world by surprise.